THE FINS MEDICAL UNIVERSITY PROJECT

 USER TRAINING FOR FINAL YEAR STUDENT MIDWIVES AND NURSES

-almost all students from poor families in under resourced Western Uganda.
+most students are from poor families in under resourced Western Uganda.

 One of the most common reasons for the breakdown of medical equipment is improper use.
 With interventions like this the Amalthea Trust aims to reduce down time for vital items of equipment.

-In is a recent interview volunteer Dave Robinson (United Lincolnshire NHS Trust) gave more of an insight into his work at FINS:
+In is an interview volunteer Dave Robinson (United Lincolnshire NHS Trust) gave more of an insight into his work at FINS:

 Q: What is the range of different devices that you have taught them on?

 I introduce the students to a range of modern medical equipment.
 I explain the science behind it works, how to use and care for it properly, and give them practical hands-on experience of using some of the more common items of medical equipment (Pulse oximeters, Blood Pressure Monitors, ECG Monitors and Recorders, Thermometers, CTG’s (Foetal Monitors), Incubators, Infusion Devices, etc)

 Q: Can you give us a rough breakdown of how much time is theory and how much actual hands-on practice?